Obayanju/arcade-game/README.md

 This was built as a project of the Udacity Frontend Nanodegree to help practice my Javascript skills.

+## How to Run?

+- fork the repository
+- clone the forked version of the respository with git clone `<link of repo>` on your terminal in the directory you want the game in.
+The link is found in the green clone or download button on github.
+- open the game in browser of choice by copying and pasting the path

 ## How to Play?

 - use direction keys up, left, down, and right to move the player